 (12) For competitive local exchange carriers (CLECs), a notarized affidavit signed by an authorized employee and accompanied by the bona fide request for interconnection letter sent to the ILEC that verifies that the applicant has entered into negotiations to establish an interconnection and/or transport and termination agreements with, at a minimum, the ILEC(s) serving the geographic area(s) where the applicant will be providing its services.
 If the agreements(s) have already been filed with the commission for approval, the specific case numbers should be stated.
 To the extent the agreements have not been filed, the applicant should state the estimated time frame for such filing.
 An applicant that intends to provide service to customers by solely reselling the retail services of an underlying facilities-based CLEC is exempt from this requirement.
-A CLEC shall not start providing service before it files with the commission, for the commission's approval, an interconnection and/or transport and termination agreement with the ILEC and/or a resale agreement with another CLEC as required pursuant to this rule.
+Upon receiving certification, a CLEC may start providing service after it files with the commission, for the commission's approval, an interconnection and/or transport and termination agreement with the ILEC and/or a resale agreement with another CLEC as required pursuant to this rule.

 (F) Additional requirements to be submitted by a telephone company seeking to offer basic local exchange service (BLES) or other services required to be tariffed under Chapter 4927. of the Revised Code and rule 4901:1-6-11 of the Administrative Code include:

 (1) Proposed tariffs, including a full description of proposed services and operations as well as all relevant terms and conditions for BLES and other retail services set forth in rule 4901:1-6-11 of the Administrative Code if offered to customers.
 Tariffs may incorporate by reference the exchanges of an ILEC if the applicant is proposing to mirror the ILEC's local service areas in its entirety.
-If an applicant is a facilities-based CLEC, it must provide a carrier-to-carrier tariff, which at a minimum includes an access tariff.
-Other wholesale services set forth in rule 4901:1-6-11 of the Administrative Code, if offered to wholesale customers, must also be tariffed in its carrier-to-carrier tariff.
+If an applicant is a facilities-based CLEC, it is to provide a carrier-to-carrier tariff, which at a minimum includes an access tariff.
+Other wholesale services set forth in rule 4901:1-6-11 of the Administrative Code, if offered to wholesale customers, is to also be tariffed in its carrier-to-carrier tariff.

 (3) Nothing precludes the staff of the commission from requiring additional information consistent with this chapter.